 Examples of meaningful signals include:

-new default features in mainstream tools
+new default features within widely used tools

 changes in how organisations deploy AI internally